Muyshond/CAP_Wz-Analytics-shellplugin/README.md

 - No frontend
 - No connection to backend
 - A connection to a destination to return a string
-- Connected a seperate app https://github.com/Muyshond/Ypto-ShellApp (via destination)
+- Connected a seperate app [Shell application](https://github.com/Muyshond/Ypto-ShellApp) (via destination)

 ## Start the applicaiton